 Podia creator and Flex Lessons founder Joseph D’Amico says, “Podia makes website building so fun.
 I feel like I could set up a site in an afternoon, and it would look great.
 And there’s something to be said for how pretty it is.
 It’s the best-looking one by far.”

-Beyond a free site with unlimited pages (and no ads), Podia’s free-forever plan also comes with email marketing tools, online community features, and the ability to sell one digital download and one coaching product .
+Beyond a site with unlimited pages (and no ads), Podia’s plans also come with email marketing tools and the ability to sell unlimited digital downloads and coaching products.

-In other words, you can build a powerful and profitable online presence without spending a dime — which helps Podia score a 90.91 on the Creator Friendliness Index .
+In other words, you can build a powerful and profitable online presence — which helps Podia score a 90.91 on the Creator Friendliness Index.

 The Creator Friendliness Index uses 20 ranking factors to gauge how friendly a company’s policies are for creators.
-Podia ranks well across friendliness factors, with a free plan, ways to remove transaction fees, and multiple currencies and integrations.
+Podia ranks well across friendliness factors, ways to remove transaction fees, and multiple currencies and integrations.

 Ready to learn more?
-Start building your website for free , explore the demo site , or check out the creator examples page to see Podia in action.
+Get started building your website with a 30-day free trial to see Podia in action.

 2. Wix